One of Aung San Suu Kyi's closest allies quits board over Rohingya crisis

 (CNN)One of Aung San Suu Kyi's closest allies has resigned from an international advisory board calling it a "cheerleading squad for government policy" that's failing to address the Rohingya crisis.

-In a scathing statement released Thursday, Bill Richardson, the former US ambassador to the UN, accused Suu Kyi, who he's known for decades, of lacking "moral leadership."
+In a scathing statement released Thursday, Bill Richardson, the former US ambassador to the UN, accused Suu Kyi -- Myanmar's de facto leader, who he's known for decades -- of lacking "moral leadership."

 "It appears that the Board is likely to become a cheerleading squad for government policy as opposed to proposing genuine policy changes that are desperately needed to assure peace, stability and development in Rakhine State," Richardson said.